chpc-tech-eval/scc/tutorial0/README.md

 Tutorial 0: Setting Up virtual environment
 ======================================================

 This tutorial will help you become familiar with Virtual Computing and will also serve as an introduction to setting up a cluster.
-This tutorial will start with installing and setting up VirtualBox, an environment you can use to setup and initiate virtual machines (vm).
+This tutorial will start with installing and setting up VirtualBox, an environment you can use to setup and initiate virtual machines (VM).

-A virtual machine(vm) is a type of simulated machine running on top of your current laptop or desktop environment.
+A virtual machine (VM) is a type of simulated machine running on top of your current laptop or desktop environment.
 It "emulates" what a real machine and its OS would behave like.

-Here you will need to make a decision on choice of Linux distribution that you will use, remember that your vm has very limited resources as it will share the host machine's resources.
+Here you will need to decide which Linux distribution to use, remember that your VM has very limited resources as it will share the host machine's resources.

 Once you have successfully setup VirtualBox and loaded your preferred OS, we can easily add additional machines to build a makeshift cluster.